sampx/auto-login/README.md

 ## Setup Instructions

-1. Clone the repository
+1. Clone the repository and cd into it
 2. Copy `.env.example` to `.env` and fill in your credentials
-3. Install Docker and Docker Compose
+3. Install Docker
-4. Run `chmod +x start.sh`
-5. Execute `./start.sh`
+4. Build docker image: `./build.sh`
+5. Test the system: `./test.sh`
+6. Run schedule: `./start.sh`

 ## Configuration